lingtalfi/Bat/ZipTool.md

 bool    unzip ( str:archive, str:targetDir=null )
 ```

-Extract the given zip file as the given target directory.
+Extract the given zip file as the given target directory, and returns whether the operation was successful.
 If target is null, then the zip will be extracted in a directory of the same name as the zip file but without the zip extension.
 Returns false if something went wrong (for instance if the zip extension is not loaded).